Aloo Gobi – Potatoes With Cauliflower

 Aloo Gobi is a delicious main dish made with potatoes, cauliflower, and a great blend of spices.
 Aloo Gobi can be served with various breads, such as rotis, parathas, and puris.

-- 2 cups of cut cauliflower (cut into small florets)
+- 2 cups cauliflower, cut into small florets

 - 1/2 inch shredded ginger

 - 3 tsp coriander powder dhania